 - A. Below 60 degrees Fahrenheit, it may be found that the air conditioning compressor will not come on line and remain in operation.
-This is due to that fact that coolness of the air available across the condenser does not allow the refrigerant system to maintain sufficient low side pressure to keep the safety low-pressure switch from tripping the compressor "of line". - 7.
-Removal and Replacement Information: The Integrated Flight Systems Air Conditioning Kit is installed and removed in accordance with Installation Instructions provided per Kit PN (See Diagrams).
+This is due to the fact that fact that the coolness of the air available across the condenser does not allow the refrigerant system to maintain sufficient low side pressure to keep the safety low-pressure switch from tripping the compressor "off line". - 7.
+Removal and Replacement Information: The Integrated Flight Systems Air Conditioning Kit is installed and removed in accordance with Installation Instructions provided per Kit P/N (See Diagrams below).